mailmesriza98/JS_Essentials/Higher Order Functions,Arrays,Objects/problems.md

 =========================================================================

-#Implement your own version of filter
+# Implement your own version of foreach

 Problem statement:
 Write your own version of the forEach function, which iterates over an array and applies a function to each element.